PedroCr05/express-api-jwt-auth-template/Readme.md

 - Now with not knowing how to do the previous test.
 This actually snow balls into the next part of the testing.
 How do I test that my token even shows up and not a 404 error?

-- Where is the models file?
-So confusing...

 - Uhh another issue!
 Can't even test the sign up?

 ```